Athul-Titus/Vajra2.0/README.md

 | **`config.json` is source of truth** | Compliance policies and risk triggers are read from `documentation/config.json` at startup.
 A server restart is needed after editing it. |
 | **First-request RAG warmup** | The FAISS index and sentence-transformer model load on the first request (~30s).
 All subsequent requests use the cached index and run in ~12s total. |
 | **SQLite for demo only** | The database is SQLite for simplicity.
 For production, replace `DATABASE_URL` with a PostgreSQL connection string. |

 ---

+## ⚠️ Limitations

+- **Real-time Processing**: The current system relies on full file uploads and does not support real-time audio stream processing.
+- **Audio Quality Dependency**: Extremely noisy environments or complex multi-speaker (3+) panels may reduce the accuracy of the model's diarization.
+- **External Dependencies**: The system speed and availability are directly reliant on the rate limits and uptimes of the external APIs.

+---

+## 🔮 Future Improvements

+- **Real-Time API Integration**: Transition to processing live call audio streams via real-time APIs, providing immediate feedback during a call.
+- **Data Analytics and Charting**: Implement data sorting, aggregations, and visual charts to track agent performance, risk trends, and customer sentiment over time.
+- **AI Agent Training Loop**: Utilize the structured call outcomes, charts, and scored data as a robust dataset to securely train AI agents and fine-tune models.

+---